Frank Broyles: Athletic director

 In 1974 Broyles was appointed Men's Athletic Director of the University of Arkansas.
 (Arkansas had a completely separate women's athletics department from 1971 until the men's and women's programs were merged in 2008.)
 Broyles continued as head football coach for three years.
 Since stepping down as head coach, the University of Arkansas men's athletic programs under his leadership as athletic director won 43 national championships.
 The Razorbacks won 57 Southwest Conference championships and 47 Southeastern Conference championships during his tenure.
 Broyles disbanded the men's swimming and diving program to satisfy new regulations from the SEC of having two more women's sports than men's sports.

 On February 17, 2007, Broyles announced his plans to retire as Men's Athletic Director, effective December 31, 2007, ending his half-century association with Arkansas.

 Criticism

+As athletic director, Broyles was known for being very hands-on with the football program.
+Indeed, at least one head coach, Ken Hatfield, left the school because he couldn't abide Broyles' meddling.
+After Hatfield left, at least one booster doubted whether the Razorbacks would ever attract a top-tier head coach as long as Broyles was athletic director.

 In 2000, following an expansion of Razorback Stadium, Broyles announced that one home game would move from War Memorial Stadium in Little Rock to Fayetteville, and that, in the near future, all home games might be played on campus.
-In the end, a long term agreement was reached to keep 2–3 games in Little Rock, while the rest would be played in Fayetteville.
+In the end, a long-term agreement was reached to keep 2–3 games in Little Rock, while the rest would be played in Fayetteville.

 As of the Fall 2022 season, all home games (7 for 2022) will be played in Fayetteville.